 Minnesota (3-0) 29, Western Illinois 12

 No matter how he manages his health, Jerry Kill has suffered seizures in each of his first three seasons at Minnesota.
-And though he’s reassured his team as to his health, at some point his health will prevent him from coaching a major program.
+Though he’s reassured his team as to his health, at some point his health will prevent him from coaching a major program.

 Jerry Kill was stretchered off the field following halftime with the Golden Gophers trailing 12-7.
-Minnesota rallied after that thanks to two touchdown runs by David Cobb and Rodrick William’s second touchdown run.
+Minnesota rallied after that thanks to touchdown runs by David Cobb and Rodrick Williams.

 Minnesota still doesn’t look good, even against two of the worst FBS teams and an FCS team.
 Nevertheless, it’s halfway to bowl eligibility for the second straight season.
 They will try to improve to 4-0 next week against San Jose State.